withastro/astro/docs/reference/api-reference.md

     description: '',
    **/
     astro: {
-      headers: [], // TODO: document what this means
+      headers: [],  // an array of h1...h6 elements in the markdown file
       source: ''    // raw source of the markdown file
-    },
+      html: ''      // rendered HTML of the markdown file },
     url: '' // the rendered path
   }[]